louiedinh/python-practice-projects/book/working-through-a-side-project.md

 False starts are a fact of life.
 You can start going down an avenue, only to hit a dead end.
 That's OK.

     I have not failed.
 I've just found 10,000 ways that won't work.
-   Thomas A. Edison
+    -Thomas A. Edison

 Sometimes you have to restructure a method.
 Sometimes you have to bundle a bunch of methods into a class.
 Sometimes you'll need to toss out huge swaths of functionality and rewrite it because